BrianRivera22/configure_AD/README.md

 <p>
 Once she is created, right click on her to access Properties -> Members of, and add her to "Domain Admins".
 Be sure to click "Check Names" and apply when finished.

-Log out of DC-1 and log back in as “mydomain.com\jane.admin”
+Log out of dc-1 and log back in as “mydomain.com\jane_admin”

-We can use jane.admin as the admin account from now on
+We can use jane_admin as the admin account from now on
 </p>
 <br />